Board of Directors

 Kenneth articled with the union-side labour firm of Jewitt McLuckie and was called to the bar in 2008.
 Since his call, Kenneth has practiced criminal defence exclusively.

 Since 2009, Kenneth has been a staff lawyer with Legal Aid Ontario.
 Since 2010, his practice has been dedicated to criminal trials and appeals.
 He has defended charges ranging from theft under to first degree murder.
 He specializes in cases involving Charter violations and bringing applications to exclude evidence or to stay proceedings.
-He appeared before all levels of trial and appeal court in Ontario, including the Ontario Review Board.
+He has appeared before all levels of trial and appeal court in Ontario, including the Ontario Review Board.

 He is currently Senior Criminal Counsel for the GTA, in the Senior Counsel Program at Legal Aid Ontario.
 Kenneth is also the office’s assigned mentor and principal for students, and over the years, has mentored over 50 summer and articling students.
 He also mentors younger members of the bar seeking trial experience.